27 December 2016

 I saw some positive reviews of this film, and it sounded like my kind of thing: gentle, about a writer, and with a hopeful ending.
 It went on my wishlist and I was given it for Christmas two years ago.
 For some reason, we never selected it when sitting down to a DVD evening.

 However we finally picked out ‘Hotel du Lac’ and watched it last night.
-It was originally made for television, by the BBC, and is only 75 minutes long in all; that was part of the reason I decided on it rather than any of the others we were thinking about, as we started rather later than usual.
-It was evidently a bit dated in style; we discovered afterwards that it was made as long ago as 1986 and based on a book of the same name.
+It was originally made for television, by the BBC, and is only 75 minutes long in all.
+That was part of the reason I decided on this film rather than any of the others we were thinking about, as we started rather later than usual.
+It was evidently a bit dated in style.
+We discovered afterwards that it was made as long ago as 1986 and based on a book of the same name.

-Edith is quiet, unassuming and rather dowdy, but has a quick and lively mind, even if she’s not very good at reading people.
-She get to know the other long-term residents of the hotel - mostly well-known actresses - who are all rather caricatured, slightly ridiculous in their way, and yet played to such perfection that I almost believed in them.
+Edith is quiet, unassuming and rather dowdy.
+But she has a quick and lively mind, even if she’s not very good at reading people.
+She get to know the other long-term residents of the hotel - mostly well-known actresses.
+They are all rather caricatured, slightly ridiculous in their way, and yet played to such perfection that I almost believed in them.

 No bad language, no violence; intimacies are hinted at but there’s no actual nudity, as far as I recall.
 The rating is PG but I can’t imagine it being of the slightest interest to anyone under the age of at least twelve, probably older.